Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema already documents all parameters well.
-The description adds no parameter-specific information beyond what the schema provides, such as explaining the interaction between maxDepth and maxPages or the format of jsonSchema.
-Baseline 3 is appropriate when the schema does the heavy lifting.
+Schema coverage is 100%, so the input schema already documents all 7 parameters well.
+The description adds no additional explanation beyond the schema.
+Baseline 3 is appropriate since the schema does the heavy lifting.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.